-After Buckley, he was accepted to the University of Wisconsin where he became the sports writer for the student paper as a freshman and then later earned the sports editor slot as a sophomore.
-Over his final few years there, he proactively worked beyond the student paper as well, picking up freelance jobs initially for the Green Bay Press-Gazette and then later for the Milwaukee Journal.
+After Buckley, he enrolled at the University of Wisconsin where he became the sports writer for the student paper as a freshman and then later earned the sports editor slot as a sophomore.
+Over his final few years there, he proactively worked beyond the student paper, picking up freelance jobs initially for the Green Bay Press-Gazette and then later for the Milwaukee Journal.
 He helped cover University of Wisconsin sports for both papers, giving himself invaluable work experience writing for circulated publications despite still being a college student.

-After graduating, Mike started with the L.A.
-Times as a freelancer for the San Fernando Valley edition …and now, he’s about to start his 12th season covering the Lakers for the Times!
+Upon graduating, Mike started with the L.A.
+Times as a freelancer for the San Fernando Valley edition.
+And now, he’s about to start his 12th season covering the Lakers for the Times!
 It would seem as though all of his cards lined up just perfectly.

 How did he do it?
 Let’s ask…